hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/monitoring-and-control-systems/index.md

         - uses output devices like acturators

 - Real-Time processing
+    - general
+        - responds to processed inputs instantaneously
+        - has to deal with inputs continuously
+            - eg: air conditioning system
+        - found in systems that use sensors
+        - user interface uses specialist input devices
+        - to provide data input
+            - eg: touch screen, remote control
+        - usually deals with small amounts of data
+        - **output affects the input**
+    - explanation (air conditioning)
         - an information system must process inputs (instaneously)
             - quickly enough
             - to be able to control an output properly
         - have to be programmed carrefully
             - so, no input events are missed
         - controlling car park barrier with providing input using light sensors
         - should be effective with very large volumes of data
             - but control systems has only small amounts of data to deal with
         - must react to approach immediately
         - system must react to input immediately
         - requires complex & expensive operating system
         - real-time systems are not easy to develop

 ### Uses